CartoDB/carto-vl/docs/guides/06-zoom-based-styling.md

 ### Adjust symbol size
-As we can see on the map, there are a lot of trees in Vancouver!
+As you can see on the map, there are a lot of trees in Vancouver!

-To better visualize the high density of information, let's override the default point `width` and set it to `1` and set the `strokeWidth` to `0.5`:
+To better visualize the high density of information, override the default point `width` and set it to `1` and set the `strokeWidth` to `0.5`:

 ```js
 const viz = new carto.Viz(`